Operation Badr (1973): Deception and final days to war

 Throughout September 1973, Aman had received eleven warnings, including a warning from Jordan's King Hussein, that Egypt and Syria were bent on waging war, but they were all disregarded, as Aman maintained the belief that the Arabs would not launch an attack.
 Mossad director Zvi Zamir remained of the opinion that war was not an Arab option.

 However, there remained too many signs for the Israelis to ignore, chief among which was the hasty Soviet evacuation from Cairo and Damascus, and the constant buildup of forces on the Syrian front when Egypt, it was assumed, would not enter war.
 Though the Chief of Staff, David Elazar, was assured that the probability of war remained low, he took precautionary steps on 5 October.
 Elazar placed the entire military on alert, canceled all leaves, and ordered the Air Force to assume a full-alert posture.
 He also ordered the 7th Armored Brigade to relocate from the Sinai to the Golan Heights.
 This raised Israeli numbers in the Golan Heights to 177 tanks and 44 artillery pieces on 6 October.
 To replace the 7th Armored Brigade, the Armor School, under the command of Colonel Gabi Amir, was ordered to activate its tank brigade for immediate airlift; it was in the Sinai by 6 October, before the war began.
 Ultimately though, no orders for mobilization were issued to reservists; Elazar and other senior commanders still expected a 24- to 48-hour warning from the intelligence services if the Arab nations were bent on war.

-During the night of 5/6 October, Zvi Zamir went to Europe to meet personally with Ashraf Marwan, an Egyptian double agent.
+During the night of 5/6 October, Zvi Zamir went to Europe to meet personally with Ashraf Marwan, an Egyptian double agent working for Mossad.
 Marwan informed Zamir that a joint Egyptian-Syrian attack was imminent.
 Combined with other warnings and incidents, Marwan's warning finally convinced Zvi Zamir of the imminence of war.
 Eli Zeira, the director of Aman, sent a definite warning of war to the Israeli leadership at 04:30 on 6 October.
 Aman erred when it concluded the Arabs were to attack at 18:00, an estimation in fact four hours late.
 Israel's Prime Minister Golda Meir met with Defence Minister Moshe Dayan and General David Elazar at 08:05 for over an hour.
 Meir asked both men to present their views, which were conflicting: Dayan continued to believe war was not a certainty, while Elazar believed otherwise, arguing for a preemptive air strike against Syria.
 Dayan also proposed a partial mobilization of reserves, while Elazar favored a mobilization of the entire Air Force, and four armored divisions, totaling around 100,000–120,000 troops.
 Meir concluded the meeting by stating that no preemptive strike would be launched, in order to ensure the backing of the United States, but she sided with Elazar on the issue of mobilization, and orders were issued to reservists to mobilize.